 1,555-acre Minneapolis Chain of Lakes is in the the heart of Minneapolis, just southeast of the downtown area.
 The sprawling park maintains groomed cross country ski during the snowy months that includes:

 - Cedar Lake and West Cedar Lake—3 km

 - Lake of the Isles—3.5 km

 - Lake Calhoun—5 km

 It’s generally flat terrain with lots of trees, near several lakes and with great views of downtown.
 If you’re ambitious you can ski the entire route with just a couple road crossings.

-NOTE: A Loppet Ski Pass is required on the Minneapolis trail system, including here.
+NOTE: A Loppet Ski Pass is required on the Minneapolis trail system, including here at Chain of Lakes.
 Click here for details.
 There are separate maps for different sections of the trails.
 Find your map here.
 Rental equipment is available at Wirth Chalet (Theodore Wirth) and Hiawatha Golf Course.

 Theodore Wirth Regional Park (Minneapolis)

 While Theodore Wirth offers little for summer hiking, it’s a winter wonderland with lots to offer for cross country skiing and snowshoeing (when we get enough snow!).
 The Park includes 700 acres of forest and wetlands within the city limits of Minneapolis.

 There are two ski trail systems at Wirth: